loup-brun/buttons/webfonts/README.md

 Webfonts are now hosted on my assets server.

-Please don't copy or redistribute webfonts without explicit permission.
+Please don't copy or redistribute webfonts without ~~explicit permission~~ a license.